PhilipVigus/CV/README.md

 I have strong leadership skills.

-- At Makers Academy I often took leadership roles during critical times and received unanimous positive feedback on my ability to keep groups on task, ensure that all team members had a voice, and help the team reach consensus when there were disagreements.
+- At Maker's Academy I often took leadership roles during critical times and received unanimous positive feedback on my ability to keep groups on task, ensure that all team members had a voice, and help the team reach consensus when there were disagreements.
 I led our final project for the first couple of days, establishing solid foundations such as a team charter, consensus on the details of the project, and broadly what the two weeks of the project would look like.
 - At OCN London I regularly led teams of moderators when visiting clients.
 I was responsible for coordinating their efforts and ensuring that work was completed to extremely tight schedules in challenging and sometimes unfriendly environments.

 #### Determination and persistence

 I don't know when or how to give up.

-- During the final project at Makers Academy the group had huge difficulty working out how to test the WebSocket-based components of the code.
+- During the final project at Maker's Academy, the group had huge difficulty working out how to test the WebSocket-based components of the code.
 We spent hours on it without success.
 I refused to give up, and finally managed to write a successful test on the morning of the last day of the project.
 - I spent four years unable to work due to ill-health.
 Recovery was a long, difficult path with plenty of obstacles, but I never once thought that I would not be able to make it back to full-time employment.

 ## Education

-#### Makers Academy (March – June 2020)
+#### Maker's Academy (March – June 2020)

-Makers Academy is one of the top software development bootcamps in London.
+Maker's Academy is one of the top software development bootcamps in London.
 Alongside the technical skills I've listed above, it focuses on processes such as TDD/BDD, Agile practices and learning how to learn.

 #### University of Exeter (2003 – 2004)